fbernutz/die-himmelstraeumerin-blog/Content/posts/2022-01-01-thoughts-about-2021.md

     <figcaption>My 2021 in pictures.</figcaption>
 </figure>

-Can’t believe that another year is over.
+Can’t believe another year is over.
 I want it to be a tradition to reflect about the last year.
 I wrote down my thoughts about [2019](https://fbernutz.github.io/posts/thoughts-about-2019/) and [2020](https://fbernutz.github.io/posts/thoughts-about-2020/) and it helped me to remind me of my challenges, learnings and what I enjoyed the most.

 2021 was definitely a year with lots of ups and downs for me!